apache/beam/beam-site/documentation/programming-guide.md

   the result of your pipeline's `Combine` is to be used as a side input later in the pipeline.

 ##### 4.2.4.6.
-Combining values in a key-grouped collection
+Combining values in a keyed PCollection

-After creating a key-grouped collection (for example, by using a `GroupByKey` transform) a common pattern is to combine the collection of values associated with each key into a single, merged value.
+After creating a keyed PCollection (for example, by using a `GroupByKey` transform), a common pattern is to combine the collection of values associated with each key into a single, merged value.
 Drawing on the previous example from `GroupByKey`, a key-grouped `PCollection` called `groupedWords` looks like this:
 ```